Diversity, Equity & Inclusion (DEI) in Community

 Loved by Community Builders

-Learn how to foster an inclusive community that is welcoming of people across identities of race, LGBTQ, education, socioeconomic status, and disability.
+Learn how to foster an inclusive community that is welcoming of people across identities of race, LGBTQ, gender, and disability.

 Duration: 5 Weeks (3+ hours/week)